Map Reading: NBSE Class 9 Social science Chapter 10 answers

 2. The White colour on a map denotes:

-Answer: (c) Ucultivable land
+Answer: (c) Uncultivable land

-3. The art and science of map-making is called
+3. The art and science of map making is called:

 Answer: (b) Cartography

-4. A line drawn on the map joining places of equal temperature is called an
+4. A line drawn on the map joining places of equal temperature is called an:

 Answer: (a) Isotherm